 Mr. McMillen received his Doctor of Law degree from Emory University in 1979 and his B.S. in 1976 from Florida State University, majoring in Government.
 He has been licensed to practice law in Florida since 1980, and in Georgia since 1979.

 Martindale-Hubbell is the oldest lawyer rating service and directory in the world, having first been published in the 1860s.
-Martindale-Hubbell has rated Mr. McMillen “AV Preeminent – 5.0 out of 5.″ This is the highest rating given and according to Martindale, this certification is a testament to the fact that Mr. McMillen’s attorney peers consider him to have achieved the highest level of professional excellence, and also as having very high ethical standards.
+Martindale-Hubbell has rated Mr. McMillen “AV Preeminent – 5 out of 5.″ This is the highest rating given by Martindale-Hubbell and according to Martindale, this certification is a testament that Mr. McMillen’s attorney peers consider him to have achieved the highest level of professional excellence, and also that he meets very high ethical standards.

-In rating lawyers, Avvo uses a model that considers a lawyer’s years in practice, the absence of disciplinary history, professional achievements and industry recognition, which are all factors that are highly relevant to assessing a lawyer’s qualifications.
 Mr. McMillen has achieved an Avvo rating of “Superb – 10 out of 10.″ This also is the highest score given.
 In the Avvo system, all lawyers are rated by the exact same standards using a mathematical model to ensure that the rating system is completely unbiased.
-As with the Martindale-Hubbell ratings, there is no rating favoritism and lawyers cannot pay to be rated, or pay to improve their rating.
+As with the Martindale-Hubbell ratings, there is no rating favoritism and lawyers cannot pay to be rated or pay to improve their rating.

-Along with his attorney daughter, Allison McMillen, he currently serves as the author of the medical malpractice law column in the Journal of the Florida Justice Association which is published monthly and distributed to attorneys statewide, and together they co-authored a chapter in the Florida Medical Malpractice Handbook, Second Edition, published by The Florida Bar Association in 2009.
-Other important malpractice publications include “The Overlooked Emergency Room Cause of Action” Vol. LXXI, No. 10 The Florida Bar Journal (Nov.
+For over 20 years Scott McMillen authored the medical malpractice law column in the Journal of the Florida Justice Association which is published monthly and distributed to attorneys statewide.
+Together with his attorney daughter, Allison C. McMillen, he co-authored the section in the Florida Medical Malpractice Handbook, Second Edition, published by The Florida Bar Association in 2009.
+Other important malpractice publications by Mr. McMillen include “The Overlooked Emergency Room Cause of Action” Vol. LXXI, No. 10 The Florida Bar Journal (Nov.
 1997), and “The Medical Malpractice Statute of Limitations” Vol. LXX, No. 2 The Florida Bar Journal (Feb.
 1996).